panva/node-oidc-provider/README.md

 You may check the [example folder](/example) or follow a [step by step example][example-repo] to see which of those fits your desired application setup.

-The examples bundled in this repo's codebase are available for you to experiment with [here][heroku-example].
-Dynamic Registration is open, you can literally register any client you want there.
+A feature-rich example configuration of oidc-provider is available for you to experiment with [here][heroku-example].
+Dynamic Client Registration is open, you can literally register any client you want there.
 An example client using this provider is available [here][heroku-example-client] (uses [openid-client][openid-client]).

 Also be sure to check the available configuration docs section.